Intermarch3/Intermarch3.github.io/README.md

 at the beginning, the site was a school assignment and it is for this that the site has a weird name.

-For anyone who wants to see the website, open the GeneralHome.html page to access the rest of the site
+For anyone who wants to see the website, open the GeneralHome.html page to access the rest of the site if you have any problems or questions, do not hesitate in the comments area.